Shrek: Accolades

-At the 74th Academy Awards, Shrek won the first ever Academy Award for Best Animated Feature, beating Monsters, Inc. and Jimmy Neutron: Boy Genius.
-It was also the first animated film to be nominated for Best Adapted Screenplay.
+Legacy

+Rank

 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Prince Charming?
 So last millennium.
 This decade, fairy-tale fans – and Princess Fiona – fell for a fat and flatulent Ogre.
 Now, that's progress."
-It was also nominated for The Golden Globe Award for Best Motion Picture – Musical or Comedy.

-Shrek was also nominated for 6 BAFTA Awards, including the BAFTA Award for Best Film.
-Eddie Murphy became the first actor to ever receive a BAFTA nomination for a voice-over performance.
-The film was also nominated for Best Visual Effects, Best Sound, Best Film Music, and won the BAFTA Award for Best Adapted Screenplay.
-Shrek was nominated for a dozen Annie Awards from ASIFA-Hollywood, and won eight Annies including Best Animated Feature and Outstanding Individual Achievement for Directing in an Animated Feature Production.

 In June 2008, the American Film Institute revealed its "Ten top Ten"; the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community Shrek was acknowledged as the eighth best film in the animated genre, and the only non-Disney·Pixar film in the Top 10.
 Shrek was also ranked second in a Channel 4 poll of the "100 Greatest Family Films", losing out on the top spot to E.T. the Extra-Terrestrial.
 In 2005, Shrek came sixth in Channel 4's 100 Greatest Cartoons poll behind The Simpsons, Tom and Jerry, South Park, Toy Story and Family Guy.
 In November 2009, the character, Lord Farquaad, was listed No. 14 in IGN UK's "Top 15 Fantasy Villains".
 In 2006, it was ranked third on Bravo's 100 funniest films list.
 The film's title character was awarded his own star on the Hollywood Walk of Fame in May 2010.